Healthy Homes Assessment Harbour View

 Home Assessments Harbour View for Rental Properties

-There are a myriad of concerns to look over when conducting a home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are a variety of things to look over when conducting a house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

 • Is there adequate drainage and stopping of draughts?

-The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be significant for property owners and landlords.
-For professional advice get in touch now and schedule your rental property house evaluation.
+The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling could be significant for landlords and property managers.
+For expert guidance, contact us now and schedule your rental properties house assessment.

 home assessments for rental properties